 There is a risk that the group is adversely impacted by changes to policy, legislation or regulation or that the group fails to apply effective oversight of its compliance with such policy, legislation or regulation.
-This could adversely impact the group's ability to provide investment management and advisory services.
-Such failures could also lead to additional cost and organisational complexity or fines, compensation costs and censure, as well as damage to stakeholder relationships and reputation.
+This could adversely impact the group's ability to provide investment management and advisory services to the scheme.
+Such failures could also lead to additional cost and organisational complexity or fines, compensation costs and censure, as well as damage to stakeholder relationships and USS's reputation.
+The group engages dedicated compliance and legal professionals to assist the board in assessing existing and emerging regulatory initiatives, monitoring changes to, and compliance with, the law and regulations and providing ongoing compliance training.
+Investment in our risk and control framework reflects the level of focus expected from a pension scheme of our scale and complexity.